SorcierMaheP/Motion-Extraction-Project/readme.md

 1) Python

 The jupyter notebooks in the root of the tree are for demonstration purposes.
-Appropriate python code is available in each project's folder.
+Appropriate python code is available in each project's folder, as shown above.

 ## To Build (Using PyInstaller)
 Ensure that the ```pyinstaller``` package is installed.
 It can be installed